 Most parents want their kids to be happy.
 Most of the time, when your kids are happy, you’re happy.

 The opposite is also true.
 It’s difficult to see your child hurting because it hurts you too.

 For many parents, it’s easier to give in than to deal with their child’s negative reaction.
 Or their own feelings of parental guilt.

 Other parents give in by doing their child’s chores for them without holding them accountable because it’s easier than fighting about it.

-So basically, parents become too focused on maintaining the peace or feeling better emotionally.
+So basically, parents become too focused on keeping the peace or feeling better emotionally.